JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/Quick Tutorial.md

 ```bash
 DEPLOY=TRUE IMAGE="YOUR_MD5_HASH" make run
 ```
 This will tell the server to automatically submit proof tasks to zkWasm Hub when `preempt` method (defined in `src/state.rs`) is triggered.
+More details about the `preempt` method please refer to [zkWasm Rust SDK](https://jupiterxiaoxiaoyu.github.io/zkwasm-development-recipe/zkWasm%20Rust%20SDK.html#3-preemption-check).

 Now we have deployed our rollup application onto zkWasm Hub, and it is ready to be used.
 You can find the tasks related to your rollup application in the zkWasm Hub Explorer by searching your application md5 hash: